Pastors, parachurch leaders, urban ministry leaders, educators and mission leaders who desire to evangelize and serve the cities more effectively.

 - Graduating from a unviersity using English as teaching medium or TOFEL 6.0 or IELTS 6.5

-The DTL is designed for leaders in organizations that are focused on, but not limited to, urban relief, development or advocacy, or cultural influence, from a Christian perspective.
-These organizations can be non-profit, for-profit or government entities.
+Leaders in organizations that are focused on urban relief, development or advocacy, or cultural influence from a Christian perspective.
+These organizations can be non-profit, for-profit, government or non-government entities.

 The program is designed to enhance the leadership skills of individuals seeking city transformation, entrepreneurial/organizational transformation, or cultural/spiritual transformation.
 The DTL is a degree that serves the needs of Christian leaders in both cross-cultural and diverse organizational and political settings, providing the need to equip Christian leaders who work in contexts outside the scope of what Doctor of Ministry (DMin) can cover.